ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 # Introduction

-Merkle proofs are verifiable data structures that support secure data storage, through their ability to protect the integrity of batches of documents or collections of statements.
+Merkle trees are verifiable data structures that support secure data storage, through their ability to protect the integrity of batches of documents or collections of statements.

-Merkle proofs can be used to prove a document is in a database (proof of existence), or that a smaller set of statements are contained in a large set of statements (proof of disclosure).

 A merkle proof is a path from a leaf to a root in a merkle tree.

+Merkle proofs can be used to prove a document is in a database (proof of inclusion), or that a smaller set of statements are contained in a large set of statements (selective disclosure proofs).

-Merkle trees are constructed from simple operations such as concatenation and digest via a cryptographic hash function.
+Typically, merkle trees are constructed from simple operations such as concatenation and digest via a cryptographic hash function.

 The simple design and valuable cryptographic properties of merkle trees have been leveraged in many network and database applications.